Computer Science Advising

 Undergraduate advising is provided by the faculty members of the Computer Science Department listed below.
 Faculty office hours change with each semester; click here for current office hours.
 You can also email faculty advisors with your questions, or request an appointment if the advisors’ office hours do not fit your schedule.
 The department's main office is located in the Math and Computer Science Building (MSB), Room 241.

-Dr. Bob Walker
+Dr. Robert A. Walker

 Mrs. Maha Allouzi

 You may contact our advisors as a group to ask a general question by emailing: email@example.com.